'Danger money' for Northern Ireland prison staff

 In a letter to the justice committee, Mr Ford said the recommendation represents a significant cost to his department and that no additional resources will be made available.

-It is understood the required extra money will come from within the existing Prison Service budget.'Not enough'
+It is understood the required extra money will come from within the existing Prison Service budget.

 Mr Givan said finding the money required should be a priority for the Department of Justice.